Convex-Dev/design/docs/cad/003_encoding/README.md

 A Double value is encoded as the Tag byte followed by 8 bytes standard representation of an IEEE 754 double-precision floating point value.

-All IEEE754 values are supported except that the `NaN` value must be represented with the specific encoding `0x1d7ff8000000000000` in the CVM.
+All IEEE754 values are supported except that the `NaN` value MUST be represented with the specific encoding `0x1d7ff8000000000000` when used within the CVM.
 This is to ensure a unique encoding of `NaN` values which are otherwise logically equivalent.

 ### `0x20` Ref

-A Ref is a special encoding that points to another encoding using its value ID (cryptographic hash).
+A Ref is a special encoding that points to a branch cell encoding using its value ID (cryptographic hash).

 ```
 0x20 <32 bytes Value ID>